catenax-ng/catena-x-edc/docs/kit/adoption-view/page_domain_model.md

 ## Data address

-A data address is a pointer into the physical storage location where an asset will be stored
+A data address is a pointer into the physical storage location where an asset will be stored.

 ## Contract